Mohammad Yousuf (cricketer)

 Mohammad Yousuf PP SI (Punjabi, محمد یوسف; formerly Yousuf Youhana, یوسف یوحنا; born 27 August 1974) is a Pakistani cricket coach and former cricketer and captain, who played all three formats.
 Prior to his conversion to Islam, Yousuf was one of the few Christians to play for the Pakistan national cricket team.
 Yousuf scored 1,788 runs in 2006 which is a world record for most runs scored in a year in tests at an average of almost 100.
+He was a part of the Pakistan squad which finished as runners-up at the 1999 Cricket World Cup.

 Yousuf was banned from playing international cricket for Pakistan by the Pakistan Cricket Board on 10 March 2010, following an inquiry into the team's defeats during the tour of Australia.
 An official statement was released by the Pakistan Cricket Board, saying that he would not be selected again because he had created disciplinary problems and infighting within the team.

 In reaction to the ban, Yousuf announced his retirement from international cricket on 29 March 2010.
 However, following Pakistan's disastrous first Test against England in July/August 2010, PCB decided to ask Yousuf to come out of retirement.

-Early life
+Early and personal life

 Yousuf was born in Lahore, Punjab, Pakistan to a Punjabi Christian family.
-His family belongs to the Chuhra community, the Chuhra's being Dalits or untouchables who converted to Christianity en masse during the British colonial era in order to escape from the Hindu caste system.
-His father Youhana Maseeh worked as a sweeper at the railway station, the family lived in the nearby Railway Colony.
+Though a Christian, his forefathers belonged to the Dalit caste of sweepers.

 As a boy, he couldn't afford cricket gear and played street cricket with his brother's taped tennis ball and wooden planks.
 As a 12-year-old, he was spotted by the Golden Gymkhana, and he subsequently joined Lahore's Forman Christian College and continued playing until stopping abruptly in early 1994.

 Yousuf, hailing from a poor background, was plucked from the obscurity of a tailor's shop in the slums of the eastern city of Lahore to play a local match in the 1990s.
 His well-crafted shots attracted attention and he rose through the ranks to become one of Pakistan's best batsmen.
-He was set to work at a tailor's when he was pulled back by a local club was short of players.
-They called him to make up numbers and made a hundred which led to a season in the Bradford Cricket League, with Bowling Old Lane, and a path back into the game.